gillesboisson/blender-probes-export/readme.md

 ##### Irradiance

-For each irradiance grid cell, a panoramic equirectangle is baked and saved in a png file
+For each irradiance grid cell, a panoramic equirectangle is baked and saved in a image file

 ![0_0_0.png](./doc/images/1_0_1.png)

-Final packed data is saved in a png file
+Final packed data is saved in a image file

 ![IrradianceVolume_packed.png](./doc/images/IrradianceVolume_packed.png)

 ##### Reflection

-For each reflection probe, a panoramic equirectangle is baked and saved in a png file
+For each reflection probe, a panoramic equirectangle is baked and saved in a image file

 ![pano.png](./doc/images/pano.png)

-Final packed data is saved in a png file with all roughness level
+Final packed data is saved in a image file with all roughness level

 ![ReflectionCubemap_packed.png](./doc/images/ReflectionCubemap_packed.png)